RedHatGov/redhatgov.github.io/CONTRIBUTING.md

-_If you have upstream write access_, please refrain from using the GitHub UI for creating PRs, because GitHub will create the PR branch inside the main repository rather than inside your fork.
+_If you have upstream write access_, please refrain from using the GitHub UI for creating PRs, because GitHub will create the PR branch inside the main repo rather than inside your fork.

 [git-fork]: https://help.github.com/articles/fork-a-repo/
 [git-clone]: https://git-scm.com/docs/git-clone